Datavision1303/My-cloud-1/README.md

-# My Process of Creating and Launching My First AWS EC2 Instance:
+# Process of Creating and Launching My First AWS EC2 Instance:
 - I firstly signed in to the my AWS Management Console.
 - I then opened the EC2 console dashboard.
 - I then clicked on "Launch Instance."